kevmo/facebook-pixel-guide/README.md

 ## 1. Motivation
 I built a job board for the yachting and marine industry, [Simple Yacht Jobs](http://www.simpleyachtjobs.com/), and I want both to promote it and to let people know if a job they might be interested in becomes available.
 The website knows if a person is interested in a type of job if they request more information for a particular job of that type already listed.

-Following is how I translate that action into letting that person know -- if they are a Facebook user which in the case of yachting most people are because they are working in places like the Caribbean and it connects them to friends and family back home in place like New Zealand, South Africa, and France -- that a job has become available.
+Following is how I translate that action into letting that person know -- if they are a Facebook user which in the case of yachting most people are because they are working in places like the Caribbean and it connects them to friends and family back home in places like New Zealand, South Africa, and France -- that a job has become available.
 Rather than seeing another ad for a cell phone on Facebook, I'm going to help them find a job.

 ## 2. Privacy statement
 Letting people know what data you are collecting is not only a legal requirement but also the honest, decent thing to do.
 I include this statement in the privacy statement.